Historic & Cultural Landscapes

 Mesa Verde National Park in Colorado is an example of an Ethnographic Landscape.
 Photo by Tonya Randall.

 The first step in documenting and potentially saving historic landscapes is being able to identify them.
 By understanding the criteria by which they are categorized, you get a sense for what characteristics and features to note when looking at landscapes that might be considered historic.
-In future blog posts, I’ll discuss common methods for identification and recording of historic landscapes, as well as appropriate treatments for them!
+In other posts on our blog, I’ve discussed (and will continue to discuss) common methods for identification and recording of historic landscapes, as well as appropriate treatments for them!